vedph/gve-doc/export/export-tei.md

 ## Example 1

-Let us see a sample illustrating this process using a simple pipeline with a short mock autograph text, represented in Figure 1:
+Let us see a sample illustrating this process using a simple pipeline with a short mock autograph text, represented in Figure 1.
+Of course, that's a totally unrealistic text, but it was created with the aim of including most of the operation types with a few words.

 ![a mock autograph](img/mock-autograph-pen.png)